Code4Community/Code4Community.github.io/tutorials/react-jsx-tutorial.md

 - npm (node package manager), which comes installed with Node.

 ## Overview

+### What Does This Tutorial Cover?

+This tutorial is intended to get a new Code 4 Community up to speed with what they need to know in order to start contributing code to the Mindup! application.
+The skills necessary are taught through a webapp you will be building concurrently with the tutorial, with screenshots included at the end of each section so that you can verify that your code works as intended.

+### Outline

 - [Part 1: What Are React and JSX?](#part-1-what-are-react-and-jsx)
 - [Part 2: Set Up And Run A React Application](#part-2-set-up-and-run-a-react-application)